Divyashree-LB/devops-shellscripts/README.md

    - Deletes `.log` files older than 7 days from a log directory.
    - Helps free up disk space automatically.

+4. **disk_alert.sh**
+   - sends mail alert and wall alert to all users when disc usage exists 80%
+   - Helps for logging and monitoring

 ---

 ## How to Use